xdrip/xdrip_docs/docs/use/OOP.md

 <img src="../images/OOP_UI1.png" style="zoom:75%;" />

 Foreground service is an addition that makes it less probable the app will be put to sleep by the phone.
+This will not prevent Google Play Protect to stop it.
-Enable it if you have data loss (recommended).
+Enable it if you have data loss (**recommended**).

 <img src="../images/OOP_UI2.png" style="zoom:75%;" />